-Student Name •
+Student Name :

-Student Advisc
+Student Advisor:

-Date of planne d absence:
+Date of planned absence:

-Reason for req uested absence:
+Reason for red quested absence:

-During which term are you req uesting time off? (a circle)
+During which term are you red uesting time off? (c ircle)

 Fall/Sem I Spring/Sem II Summer/Sem III Fall/Sem IV Spring/Sem V

-ate the number r already taken do excused absenc es you have already
+cate the number or already taken d excused absence es you have already

+#approve d absences for th is term: date es:

-s term: dat
+unexcu sed absences for t his term: dat es:

-Approval of PA and PH Coordinators/Instructors for courses to be missed:
+Approval of PA and PH Directors/Instructors for courses to be missed:

-Course Name Date(s) to be missed Instructor/Coordinator Name Instructor/Coordinator Signature Date of Signature Ye s No ing to participate li e coordinator(s) record th ive via Zoom during the n I verify that the ir nformation provid ded in this form is comp plete and accurate.
-Student Signature e: Date: If no, reason for All approvals were est form was subr waiver: obtained: (circle NO Time off Request: Denied
+Course Name Date(s) to be missed Instructor/Director Name Instructor/Director Signature Date of Signature Are you requesting that the course director(s) record the missed lecture(s)?
+Yes No • Are you requesting to participate live via Zoom during the missed lecture(s)?
+Yes No I verify that the information provided in this form is complete and accurate.
+Student Signature:Date: PROGRAM: Complete Part B Completed request form was submitted one month in advance: (circle) YES / NO If no, reason for waiver: All approvals were obtained: (circle) YES / NO If no, reason for waiver: Time off Request: : Approved Denied Authorized Signature:Date:

-Authorized Signature:

-Date:

-APPENDIX D: HEALTH REQUIREMENTS - CLASS OF 2024
+APPENDIX D: HEALTH REQUIREMENTS - CLASS OF 2025